Vintharas/TheZeroBullshitJavaScriptGuideToSurviveInTheWasteland/README.md

-# The Zero Bullshit JavaScript Guide to Surive in the Wasteland
+# The Zero Bullshit JavaScript Guide to Survive in the Wasteland

 ## Introduction